 Resident Social Life

 It is well known that residency training is busy, however we believe that it is very important to balance work with outside activities.
-The program arranges and covers the cost of many social outings throughout the year, in addition to social activities that are resident driven.
+In the past, the program arranged and covered the cost of many social outings throughout the year, in addition to social activities that are resident driven.
+As of 2011, the Social Committee was born!
+The Social Committee consists of several house staff that organize events throughout the year.
+The committee works within a set budget (provided by the Department of Medicine), to offer a variety of events thoughout the year that all residents are invited to attend.
 If the link is underlined, you may click on the function title to view the photo gallery for that event.

 The Program Director, along with the Department of Medicine faculty, welcomes the new residents, by hosting a Welcome Reception.
 This is a Cocktail and Hors D'oeuvres style reception and it provides an opportunity for the newly arriving residents to get to know the faculty members they will be working with.